SMW Memory Map

 |$7E010B||245 bytes||Misc.||Stack.
 The first two bytes is the current level number in most hacks.|

--$7E0200-$7E03FF (512 bytes): Each “tile slot” have four bytes, in the order of: X position, Y position, tile number, and then YXPPCCCT.
-Tiles which are currently unused are usually marked as such by giving them a Y position of #$F0 (which is offscreen).
+- $7E0200-$7E03FF (512 bytes): Each slot consists of four bytes in the order of: X position, Y position, tile number, YXPPCCCT.
+Unused tiles are generally marked by giving them a Y position of #$F0 (which is offscreen).

 Various tiles are documented here.
 Note that: